Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-helper-scripts-english.rst

   | paths mentioned.
 When a cache file is found, it can be either ignored (and thus recreated) or re-used, either as it is or
   | after a weak check, where only file existence, sizes and timestamps are then verified (not checksums).

+  See also: the ``test-all`` target of the merge-related `makefile <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/apps/merge-tool/GNUmakefile>`_, to give it a try before applying such procedure to your data of interest.